OGRECave/ogre/Docs/src/material-scripts.md

 </dd> <dt>compositor</dt> <dd>

-This option allows you to reference a texture from a compositor, and is only valid when the pass is rendered within a compositor sequence.
-This can be either in a render\_scene directive inside a compositor script, or in a general pass in a viewport that has a compositor attached.
+@copydoc Ogre::TextureUnitState::CONTENT_COMPOSITOR This can be either in a render\_scene directive inside a compositor script, or in a general pass in a viewport that has a compositor attached.
 Note that this is a reference only, meaning that it does not change the render order.
 You must make sure that the order is reasonable for what you are trying to achieve (for example, texture pooling might cause the referenced texture to be overwritten by something else by the time it is referenced).
-The extra parameters for the content\_type are only required for this type:  The first is the name of the compositor being referenced.
-(Required)  The second is the name of the texture to reference in the compositor.
-(Required)  The third is the index of the texture to take, in case of an MRT.
-(Optional)

 </dd> </dl>

+@copydetails Ogre::TextureUnitState::setCompositorReference

 @par
-Format: content\_type &lt;named|shadow|compositor&gt; \[&lt;Referenced Compositor Name&gt;\] \[&lt;Referenced Texture Name&gt;\] \[&lt;Referenced MRT Index&gt;\]
+Example: content\_type compositor DepthCompositor OutputTexture

 @par
-Default: content\_type named  Example: content\_type compositor DepthCompositor OutputTexture
+Default: content\_type named

 <a name="tex_005fcoord_005fset"></a><a name="tex_005fcoord_005fset-1"></a>

 ## tex\_coord\_set

-Sets which texture coordinate set is to be used for this texture layer.
-A mesh can define multiple sets of texture coordinates, this sets which one this material uses.

-@note Only has an effect with the fixed-function pipeline or the @ref RTShader
+@copydoc Ogre::TextureUnitState::setTextureCoordSet

 @par
 Format: tex\_coord\_set &lt;set\_num&gt;

+@note Only has an effect with the fixed-function pipeline or the @ref rtss

 @par
 Example: tex\_coord\_set 2
 @par